CloudLabsAI-Azure/mslearn-fabric/Instructions/Labs/MS-05-analyze-spark-V2.md

     > **Note:** Since this is the first time you've run any Spark code, a Spark session must be started.
 This means that the first run in the session can take a minute or so to complete.
 Subsequent runs will be quicker.

+    > **Note:** The Spark pool limit has been reached because there are existing jobs running.
+Wait a few minutes for the current jobs to complete, and then you can proceed.

 1. When the cell command has been completed, review the output below the cell, which should look similar to this:

     | Index | SO43701 | 11 | 2019-07-01 | Christy Zhu | christy12@adventure-works.com | Mountain-100 Silver, 44 | 16 | 3399.99 | 271.9992 |